Quinoa Fried “Rice”

 - 1 inch piece of ginger, minced or grated

-- 1 bag (about 3 cups) frozen veggies (a blend of peas, carrots, green beans and corn)
+- 1 16 oz bag frozen veggies (a blend of peas, carrots, green beans and corn)

-- 1/2 - 1 Tablespoon sambal oelek or homemade garlic chile sauce
+- ½–1 Tablespoon sambal oelek or chili garlic sauce

 - Prepare quinoa if you haven’t already: Bring 2 cups water and 1 cup uncooked quinoa to a boil in a saucepan.
 Reduce heat and simmer for 15 minutes or until water has been absorbed and the quinoa is tender.
 Remove saucepan from heat and let cool for 5 minutes; fluff quinoa with a fork.
 Refrigerate until cool.
 This step can be done the day before.